Zinoviev letter: Background

 On 22 January 1924, the Labour Party formed a government in the United Kingdom for the first time.
 However, it was a minority government and therefore liable to fall if the Conservatives and Liberals combined against it.
-In foreign policy, the government used its executive powers to offer official recognition of the Soviet Union in February 1924.
-It also proposed to lend it money and to open up trade, but parliament mostly obstructed these measures.
-On 8 October 1924, the Labour government of Ramsay MacDonald suffered defeat in the House of Commons on a motion of no confidence forwarded by the Liberals, who had until then supported the continuation of the minority government while also blocking most of its signature policy initiatives.
+In foreign policy, Ramsay MacDonald used Royal Prerogative to grant official recognition to the Soviet Union in February 1924.
+The Labour Government also proposed to lend it money and to open up trade in return for a settlement of Russia's prewar debts which the Soviets had repudiated, but these measures met resistance in Parliament.
+The Government was then defeated on 8 October 1924 in the House of Commons because of its decision to drop the prosecution of communist editor John Ross Campbell under the Incitement to Mutiny Act 1797, for publication of an open letter in Workers' Weekly calling on soldiers to "let it be known that, neither in the class war nor in a military war, will you turn your guns on your fellow workers, but instead will line up with your fellow workers in an attack upon the exploiters and capitalists, and will use your arms on the side of your own class.".
+The vote was on a motion by the Liberals, who had until then supported the continuation of the minority government while also blocking many of its signature policy initiatives, for a select committee to investigate the Government's actions; MacDonald had made clear that he would treat the vote as a motion of no confidence.
 Instead of resigning, MacDonald obtained permission from King George V for a dissolution of Parliament and the holding of a new election.
-The immediate cause of the parliamentary defeat had been the government's decision to drop the prosecution of communist editor John Ross Campbell under the Incitement to Mutiny Act 1797, for publication of an open letter in Workers' Weekly calling on soldiers to "let it be known that, neither in the class war nor in a military war, will you turn your guns on your fellow workers, but instead will line up with your fellow workers in an attack upon the exploiters and capitalists, and will use your arms on the side of your own class."
 A general election was scheduled for 29 October.